Dr. Gregory Yurkovich, D.C. (read a letter from the doctor)

 Life Outside the Office

-When I am not at the office my favorite thing to do is spend time with my family, including my son, Joseph, and my wife, Jacqi.
+When I am not at the office my favorite thing to do is spend time with my family, including my sons, Joseph and James, and my wife, Jacqi.
 In my spare time I enjoy running, weight lifting and exercise in general.
-Exercise is an outlet for me and acts as a true stress reliever.
+Exercise is an outlet for me and acts as a great stress reliever.
 This is part of the reason that I like to work with athletes because on some level I understand their need to get back into the game.
-I also like to golf (or try to golf), fish, and build furniture.
+I also like to golf (or try to golf), fish, and wood working projects.

 Adjusting Technique and Philosophy

 As the patient you play a role in determining how the actual adjustment will go.
 Some patients have had previous pleasant experiences with a chiropractor in which case I do what I can to make the adjustments as familiar as possible to the patient.
-Sometimes the opposite happens and a patient states that they do not want to be adjusted how there were previously adjusted by another chiropractor.
+Sometimes the opposite happens and a patient reports that they have had a previously negative experience and they do not want to be adjusted in that same manner.
 I describe myself as a hands on chiropractor.
 Meaning that I prefer to adjust with my hands as opposed to machines or instruments.
 I feel better using my hands and experience to let me know where and how to adjust as opposed to a machine.
 I do use light force techniques when required either by the circumstances or when the patient wishes.
 I use the activator adjusting instrument daily in my practice.
-I am also certified in the Webster Technique, which helps to turn a baby presenting in the breech position.
+I am also certified in the Webster Technique, which is designed to help remove interference and subluxation related to pregnancy.